bufanoc/manager-zero/README.md

 ## Contact

-If you have any questions, please feel free to contact Carmine.
+If you have any questions, please feel free to contact me.